 Going a step further would be a logical dump or an extraction of the directories and files available on the local storage within the mobile device.
 When an investigation requires call logs, address book contacts, SMS, pictures, video, audio recordings, and music files, the logical dump option will likely suffice.
 Logical extractions will be limited based upon the restrictions on a device.
 This means that some files will be unavailable as a result of the system API, including deleted items because they are not stored in the system files.
 Still, logical acquisition can be preferable in some scenarios as it will provide the extracted data in a logical and thus user-friendly format.

 To go deeper than the file structure, the next option is a file system dump.
-With a file system dump, forensic examiners target the underlying database file of information within the phone.
+With a file system dump, digital forensic examiners target the underlying database file of information within the phone.
 In addition to the folder structure obtained in a logical dump, a file system dump can give additional insight into Internet history and app usage.
 This database will also feature files that have been marked as deleted, but because they are not overwritten, they can still be identified.
 In such a case, it would be possible to recover deleted information with computer forensic tools.

 In a recent development, mobile forensics specialists are now able to obtain a full file system dump of an iPhone or Android, something that would have been a tall order in years past.
 Before, examiners were limited to a logical dump, essentially an iCloud backup, but with a full file system.
 Accordingly, expect more evidence to be brought forth from iOS and Android devices That said, there may be some risks with these collections, including being unable to boot the iPhone device following the collection, or the risk that the iPhone will be jailbroken (although there is always a small chance of bricking any device with any extractions).